csmith/centauri/docs/setup.md

 per second.
 Should be set to slightly less than the provider's rate limit.
 Let's Encrypt has a rate limit of 20rps.

+### `ACME_OBTAIN_INTERVAL`

+- **Default**: `0` (disabled)

+The minimum duration between certificate issuance requests.
+Useful for staying under request quotas imposed by ACME servers.
+Set to `0` to disable rate limiting on issuance.
+Note that OCSP staple refreshes and ARI updates are not affected by this setting.

 ### `ACME_OVERALL_TIMEOUT`

 - **Default**: `10m`